SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 as described in :ref:`Properties_ShorthandSetterDeclaration`.

-Unlike stored named values and stored variable properties, the value of a computed named value or a computed property is not stored in memory.
+Unlike stored named values and stored variable properties, the value of a computed named value or a computed property isn't stored in memory.

 For more information and to see examples of computed properties, see :ref:`Properties_ComputedProperties`.